 - Pencil

-- Campfire log template (download form located at the end of this post)
+- Campfire log template (click the “click here to get your freebies” image at the end of the post)

 Directions

-Create the logs by gluing the circular ends of the logs to the curved ends of the logs.
+First, encourage your child to create the logs by gluing the circular ends of the logs to the curved ends.

-Arrange the handprints on top of the logs, with the fingers pointing up.
-Glue the handprints to the logs and the top handprint flame to the other handprints.
+Finally, arrange the handprints on top of the logs, fingers pointing up, and glue them in place.
+Glue the top handprint flame to the other handprints.

 Kids’ Books About Camping